Air supremacy: 1982 Lebanon invasion

 In the 1982 Lebanon War where Israel invaded up to Beirut, Syria intervened on the side of Lebanon and the PLO forces residing there.
-Israeli jets shot down between 82 and 86 Syrian aircraft in aerial combat, without losses.Walker, pp. 162–63 A single Israeli A-4 Skyhawk and two helicopters were shot down by anti-aircraft fire and SAM missiles.
+Israeli jets shot down between 82 and 86 Syrian aircraft in aerial combat, without losses.
+A single Israeli A-4 Skyhawk and two helicopters were shot down by anti-aircraft fire and SAM missiles.
 This was the largest aerial combat battle of the jet age with over 150 fighters from both sides engaged.
 Syrian claims of aerial victories were met with skepticism even from their Soviet allies.

 The Soviets were so shaken by the staggering losses sustained by their allies that they dispatched the deputy head of their air defense force to Syria to examine how the Israelis had been so dominant.

 The Israelis have upheld substantial air superiority for most of this time with Israel able to operate almost unopposed; Israel held near air supremacy against targets anywhere within range in the Middle East and North Africa until today.
 Regarding aircraft procurement, Israel started with British and French designs, then transitioning to indigenous production and then also design before moving again to purchasing to American designs.
 The Arabs directly participating in these battles against Israel except for Jordan and, to some extent, Iraq have commonly used Soviet designs.